-- 10. The license filer submits demographic information from the registration, and entry specific information detailing 10-digit Harmonized Tariff Schedule (HTS) number, volume in kilograms and value in US dollars for each product imported. - 11.
-The 9-digit steel license number is required as part of the Entry Summary for goods brought into the US for consumption. - 12.
+- 10. The license filer submits demographic information from the registration, and entry specific information detailing 10-digit Harmonized Tariff Schedule (HTS) number, volume in kilograms and value in U.S. dollars for each product imported. - 11.
+The 9-digit steel license number is required as part of the CBP Entry Summary for goods brought into the U.S. for consumption. - 12.
 There is no licensing fee. - 13.
 There is no deposit or advance payment requirement associated with the issue of licenses.

-- 14. Steel import licenses may be applied for up to 60 days prior to the expected date of importation and until the date of filing of the entry summary documents, or in the case of FTZ entries, the filing of Customs and Border Protection (CBP) Form 214.
-The license is valid for 75 days, but may be used only once.

-- 15. No.

-- 16. No, licenses are not transferable between importers; they are unique for each entry.
+- 14. Steel import licenses may be applied for up to 60 days prior to the expected date of importation and until the date of filing of the entry summary documents, or in the case of FTZ entries, the filing of CBP Form 214.
+The license is valid for 75 days, but may be used only once. - 15.
+No. - 16.
+No, licenses are not transferable between importers; they are unique for each entry. - 17. (a) No.

-- 17.(a) No.

-- (b) No.
+(b) No.

-III.
-DEPARTMENT OF ENERGY
+3 DEPARTMENT OF ENERGY

-1. Natural gas
+3.1 Natural gas

 1. Imports of natural gas, whether by pipeline or as liquefied natural gas (LNG), are regulated under Section 3 of the Natural Gas Act (NGA) (15 U.S.C.
 717b), which provides that "no person shall ... import any natural gas from a foreign country without first having secured an order ... authorizing it to do so".
 Section 3 also provides that such orders shall be issued unless, after opportunity for hearing, it is found that the proposed importation will not be consistent with the public interest.
 Authority over imports of natural gas rests with the Secretary of Energy.
-The authority to delegate functions to regulate natural gas under Section 3 of the Natural Gas Act, as amended, has been delegated to the Under Secretary under delegation Order No. 00-002.00L (29 April 2011).
-This authority has been further re-delegated from the Under Secretary to the Assistant Secretary for Fossil Energy under Re-delegation Order No. 00-002.04E (29 April 2011).
+The authority to regulate natural gas imports under Section 3 of the Natural Gas Act, as amended, has been delegated to the Under Secretary pursuant to Delegation Order No. 00-002.00N (11 July 2013).
+This authority has been further re-delegated from the Under Secretary to the Assistant Secretary for Fossil Energy under Re-delegation Order No. 00-002.04F (11 July 2013).